 • fats - 0.33 g

-The energy value is 90 Kcal per 100 g.
-Which is a rather high indicator for fruits, therefore, under certain conditions, there is a possibility of getting fat from bananas.
+Energy value is 90 Kcal per 100 g.
+Which is quite a high indicator for fruit, therefore, under certain conditions, there is a chance of getting fat from bananas.

 Vitamins contained in 100 g of bananas: